 All of the tacit and explicit support for stimulus checks keeps the possibility alive.
 The support doesn’t make a fourth payment likely, however.
 And there are many reasons why.

 With vaccinations rising, the nation’s economy surges ahead.
 Looser restrictions have helped businesses, and jobs are available in many sectors.
 Many industries are even complaining of worker shortages, which are leading to wage increases.
 The number of new unemployment claims is close to pre-pandemic levels.
-In October, consumer confidence bounced back little despite ongoing concerns over the Delta variant and rising prices.
-Consumer sentiment also staged a bit of a comeback, even with the Delta variant, supply chain questions, and ongoing labor force issues.
-Confidence, remains higher than it’s been for much of the pandemic.
+In November, consumer confidence slipped slightly, with ongoing concerns over the Delta variant and rising prices.
+Consumer sentiment also dropped a bit, with the Delta variant, supply chain questions, and ongoing labor force issues.
+Confidence remains higher than it’s been for much of the pandemic, however.